Na'im: Masfout

 Masfout, a mountainous village in the Wadi Hatta, had long been home to the Na'im.
 They found themselves under threat in 1905 when the Bani Qitab built a fort in the wadi and started to harass caravans passing through the pass to the Omani Batina coast.
-Appealing to Zayed bin Khalifa Al Nahyah of Abu Dhabi, and following a meeting of the Trucial Sheikhs in Dubai in April of that year, they gained Zayed's support (against the Sheikh of Umm Al Qawain, who supported the Bani Qitab) and retained Masfout.
-The Na'imi of Masfout were in almost constant conflict with the people of Hajarain, which later became a dependency of Dubai known as Hatta.
-However, they considered themselves independent of the Rulers of Ajman.
+Appealing to Zayed bin Khalifa Al Nahyah of Abu Dhabi, and following a meeting of the Trucial Sheikhs in Dubai in April of that year, they gained Zayed's support (against the young and ambitious Sheikh of Umm Al Quwain, Rashid bin Ahmad Al Mualla, who supported the Bani Qitab) and retained Masfout.
+The Na'im of Masfout were in almost constant conflict with the people of Hajarain, which later became a dependency of Dubai – today known as Hatta.
+However, they considered themselves independent of the rulers of Ajman.

-In 1948, Masfout was seized from its Na'imi Sheikh, Saqr bin Sultan Al Hamouda, by Sheikh Rashid bin Humaid Al Nuaimi III of Ajman, when Hamouda was unable to raise a force of men to oppose Rashid.
+In 1948, Masfout was seized from its Nuaimi Sheikh, Saqr bin Sultan Al Hamouda, by Sheikh Rashid bin Humaid Al Nuaimi III of Ajman, following a period of decline and conflict with neighbouring Hajarain (now known as Hatta), when Hamouda was unable to raise a force to oppose Rashid.
 Masfout has been part of the Emirate of Ajman since, albeit an exclave.

 A period of uncertainty followed as the various Sheikhs of the region attempted to jostle for influence in order to sign petroleum concessions, with the Sultan in Muscat and the Saudis paying tribute to the Na'im in Buraimi and other local tribes in the area in return for fealty which often turned out to be short-lived.
-This activity among the rulers and tribes eventually led to the Buraimi Dispute.
+This activity among the rulers and tribes eventually led to the Buraimi dispute, where some 200 Na’im, Al Bu Shamis and Bani Kaab fought against the British.
+Following the conflict, a number of Na'im were resettled in Saudi Arabia.

-At the turn of the nineteenth century, the Na'im were arguably the dominant force in the area West of the Hajar Mountains, with some 13,000 members and the ability to raise at least 2,000 fighting men.
+At the turn of the nineteenth century, the Na'im were arguably the dominant force in the area west of the Hajar Mountains, with some 13,000 members and the ability to raise at least 2,000 fighting men.
 By the 1940s, this had dropped to just 300–400 rifles and the tribe was split into factions.